A31 westbound at Ringwood

 The forecourt wasn't signed from the road as an official service station.
 In 2015, a number of new road signs were erected to try to address the poor safety record of this old-fashioned section of road.
 Those signs included a new advance warning sign so that motorists needing a break are no longer changing lanes at the last moment.

 The old alignment of the A31 was closed in January 2022 for widening works.
 The forecourt was forced to close as it was no longer accessible, with the shop and fuel pumps being boarded up.
-The site reopened in December 2022 and now has full, formal signage.
+The site reopened in December 2022 with a new Greggs store replacing the former Food to Go counter and now has full, formal signage.

 The petrol station's claim to fame is that the bollards around the exit were the scene of a crash in a 2006 episode of Top Gear.
 The presenters had stopped there to tend to the dog and purchase from the shop.

 |Kilmington Cross (A35, 62 miles)|